rtrelease/Jetson-Symbolics-Neuromorphics/tinytsc-DeepSeekCoderJavaOpt.md

-## TinyTSC Engine Java modules optimization and P
+## TinyTSC Engine Java modules optimization and Python translation: Session output from DeepSeek Coder v2 via Ollama on AGX Orin 64, via an iPad browser

 ### USER
 Can you describe and analyze this code file?